 Meals on Wheels America – Brown University (Kali Thomas) 2015

-Dr Kali Thomas was the keynote speaker at the most recent Australian Meals on Wheels Association Conference in September 2015.
+Dr Kali Thomas was the keynote speaker at the 2015 Australian Meals on Wheels Association Conference.
 As the Meals on Wheels America website states –

 This study, funded by AARP Foundation and conducted by researchers at Brown University, implemented a ground-breaking approach to investigating the impact of meal service delivery on homebound seniors receiving Meals on Wheels.
 The study’s findings validate what we’ve all known for decades anecdotally through firsthand experience: that Meals on Wheels does in fact deliver so much more than just a meal.